 "Considering the misinformation provided to the public and media over the past weeks, the board views this statutory process as an opportunity to resolve any misunderstandings concerning the parties respective offers, while fully apprising district residents of the status of contract negotiations," school board members said in a joint news release.
 "The board looks forward to continuing good-faith collective negotiations with the teachers and support staff."

-A federal mediation session between the teachers union and members of the school board was held Wednesday night.
+A federal mediation session between the union and members of the school board was held Wednesday night.
 Prior to the meeting, teachers and staff members picketed just as they did before the school board meeting on Feb.
 10.

 Negotiations for a new contract began in July, and the teachers have been working without a contract since August.